koushiksoma66/Web3.0_Task/README.md

 ![WhatsApp Image 2024-04-05 at 21 56 02_28d92e80](https://github.com/koushiksoma66/Web3.0_Task/assets/166048906/7143ccb0-3c11-484a-aa6b-03543765dd77)

 Then it asks whether the user wants to check booking history.<br>
+Entering Yes shows the booking history separetely for gym and badminton.<br>
+Here we are done with a single booking.

 ![WhatsApp Image 2024-04-05 at 19 30 12_c878c7cf](https://github.com/koushiksoma66/Web3.0_Task/assets/166048906/7f20630b-4c7f-489e-a696-67290eee3ee0)

+Now, trying to book the same slot by same or another student will not be permitted.
+For example here a student tried to book slot 3 of badminton which was already booked by the previous student so it shows that the slot has been already booked.
+And also the slot disappears from the available slots list once the booking has been made.

 ![WhatsApp Image 2024-04-05 at 19 49 13_24a56f39](https://github.com/koushiksoma66/Web3.0_Task/assets/166048906/dff69a89-e6af-49e7-9a1a-18a473f370d1)

+Booking Gym has slighty different rules since, 3 students can book the same slot at a time as more space is available for gym whereas for badminton it is assumed that only a single badminton court is present(for the sake of simplicity) hence, booking rules for gym have been provided to the student if the student tries to book a gym slot.